What is Pegged Exchange Rate?

 Huge Foreign Exchange Reserves

 Any country that adopts a Pegged Exchange Rate system has to maintain a huge foreign exchange reserve.
 This is due to the constant open market operations that it has to undertake.
 It has to stabilize the value of its currency with regard to the value of the pegged foreign currency.
 Therefore, to do so, it has to buy or sell the foreign currency for which it needs abundant reserves.
-Hence, a huge amount of government money gets stuck in the reserves which can lead to an artificial shortage of money.
+Hence, a huge amount of government money gets stuck in the reserves, leading to an artificial money shortage.

 High Inflation or Deflation